luccadibe/benchctl/README.md

 - **Visualization**: Auto-generated plots (time series, histograms, boxplots)
 - **Metadata Tracking**: Custom metadata support for benchmark runs
 - **Result Management**: Organized storage with run IDs and comprehensive metadata
+- **Append Metadata from Stages**: Stages can emit JSON on stdout and append it to run metadata automatically

 ## Installation